omora14/omora14/README.md

 <h1 align="center">Hi 👋, I'm Owen</h1>
 <h3 align="center">Software Engineer</h3>

 <p>Welcome to my GitHub profile!
-Here you'll find an overview of the projects I've been working on.
+Here you'll find an overview of some projects I've been working on.
 Feel free to reach out if you have any questions or want to collaborate on exciting projects.

 I'm a passionate and motivated Software Engineer.
 I thrive on solving complex problems and enjoy turning ideas into working software solutions.